 a = myfunc(x = 1, y = "abc")

 This can make the code more readable and allows one to skip parameters.
 It can also reduce errors caused by confusing the order of parameters.

+See also 6.59 Concurrency – Activation.

 6.54.2 Guidance to language users

-Ensure that a function is defined before attempting to call it;
+Ensure that a function is defined before attempting to call it.

-Be aware that a function is defined dynamically so its composition and operation may vary due to variations in the flow of control within the defining program;
+Be aware that a function is defined dynamically so its composition and operation may vary due to variations in the flow of control within the defining program.

-Be aware of when a variable is local versus global;
+Be aware of when a variable is local versus global.

-Do not use mutable objects as default values for arguments in a function definition unless you absolutely need to and you understand the effect;
+Do not use mutable objects as default values for arguments in a function definition unless you absolutely need to and you understand the effect.

-Be aware that when using the += operator on mutable objects the operation is done in place;
+Be aware that when using the += operator on mutable objects the operation is done in place.

-Be cognizant that assignments to objects, mutable and immutable, always create a new object;
+Be cognizant that assignments to objects, mutable and immutable, always create a new object.

-Understand the difference between equivalence and equality and code accordingly; and
+Understand the difference between equivalence and equality and code accordingly.